nasa-fornax/fornax-demo-notebooks/spectroscopy/spectra_generator.md

 ### 2.4 DESI Archive

 This includes DESI spectra.
 Here, we use the `SPARCL` query.
+Note that this can also be used for SDSS searches, however, according to the SPARCL webpage, only up to DR16 is included.

 ```python
 %%time